ghiggi/pycolorbar/docs/source/contribute_colormaps.rst

       git clone https://github.com/<your_username>/pycolorbar.git

-2. Go inside the ``pycolorbar`` directory where you have cloned the repository:
+2. Go inside the ``pycolorbar`` directory where you have cloned the repository and install the pycolorbar python package in editable mode following the guidelines reported in the :ref:`Installation for Contributors <installation_contributor>`.

 3. Create a new branch: